Mark Bourrie: Personal life

 Bourrie is originally from the North Simcoe area of Ontario.
-He is married to Marion Van de Wetering, a federal government lawyer.
+He is married to Marion Van de Wetering, a federal government lawyer, and they have three children.
 Bourrie is a trilobite collector.
-Several of his trilobites are displayed at the Royal Ontario Museum's new Dawn of Life Gallery.

 Books

 Bourrie has written several non-fiction books.
 The Globe and Mail described Bush Runner: The Adventures of Pierre-Esprit Radisson, his biography of French fur trader and adventurer Pierre Radisson, as "a significant contribution to the history of 17th-century North America".
 The book won the RBC Taylor Prize for non-fiction in 2020, the last time the prize was awarded.
 It was also nominated for the City of Ottawa Book Prize for non-fiction and was a Globe and Mail Top 100 book of 2019.

-Big Men Fear Me, a biography of Globe and Mail founder George McCullagh, was longlisted for the National Business Book Award and shortlisted for the City of Ottawa Book Award and the Toronto Heritage Book Award.
+Big Men Fear Me, a biography of Globe and Mail founder George McCullagh, was longlisted for the National Business Book Award, shortlisted for the City of Ottawa Book Award in English, and nominated for the Toronto Heritage Book Award.

 In a review of his 2024 book Crosses in the Sky: Jean de Brebeuf and the Destruction of Huronia published in The Globe and Mail, historian Charlotte Gray wrote: "Bourrie has done more than any other Canadian historian writing for a general audience to disinter the root causes of degenerating settler-Indigenous relations and disrupted Indigenous societies in the 400 years since Brébeuf’s death.
 And he has done it with attention-grabbing panache.
 Crosses in the Sky is reliable history and would make a stirring movie."

-In October 2025, Crosses in the Sky was shortlisted for the $12,000 J.W.
+In October 2025, Crosses in the Sky was shortlisted for the J.W.
 Dafoe Book Prize for best Canadian history book of 2024.
-It was also a Globe and Mail Top 100 Book of 2024.

-In 2025, the publication of Bourrie's Ripper: The Making of Pierre Poilievre, a biography of Conservative Party of Canada leader Pierre Poilievre coincided with the lead-up to the 2025 Canadian federal election, receiving favourable reviews.
+In 2025, the publication of Bourrie's Ripper: The Making of Pierre Poilievre, a biography of Conservative Party of Canada leader Pierre Poilievre coincided with the 2025 Canadian federal election campaign, receiving favourable reviews.
 The book was rushed into publication, several months ahead of schedule, due to the early election call.
-The book reached No. 2 on the Toronto Star and Globe and Mail bestseller lists.
+The book reached No. 2 on the Globe and Mail bestseller list.
 Tyee writer Michael Harris wrote: "This book is a phenomenal effort, carefully researched and nicely written.
 Ripper should be widely read by everyone who cares about the value of casting an informed vote on April 28."